ViennaRNA/RNAblueprint/README.md

 ## Documentation

-Documentation is done using Doxygen.
-Call `make doc` for a offline version in HTML and PDF.
+Library documentation is done using Doxygen.
+Call `make doxygen-doc` for a offline version in HTML and PDF.
 There is also a online version available here: [http://ribonets.github.io/RNAblueprint/](http://ribonets.github.io/RNAblueprint/)
+Documentation of the RNAblueprint program is provided by calling `RNAblueprint --help`.

 ## Testing

 Unit tests are available for many functions of the library.
 Please call `make check` to run these tests!

 ## How to cite

+Stefan Hammer, Birgit Tschiatschek, Christoph Flamm, Ivo L. Hofacker and Sven Findeiß.
+Submitted 2016.
+"Flexible and universal multiple target nucleic acid sequence design" Journal: Pages. doi: DOI.

 Publication for this software package is in progress.
 We will update this information as soon as a preprint is available online!